guretskiysemyon/k-coloringReduction/readme.md

 ### Benchmarks

-We ran tests on the benchmarks located in the Benchmarks folder, which are sourced from the [DIMACS COLOR02.30.04](https://mat.tepper.cmu.edu/COLOR02/) challenge.
+We ran tests on the benchmarks located in the `benchmarks` folder, which are sourced from the [DIMACS COLOR02.30.04](https://mat.tepper.cmu.edu/COLOR02/) challenge.
 COLOR02/03/04 was a series of activities aimed at promoting research on computational methods for graph coloring problems.
 You can find the files we